precice/precice.github.io/pages/docs/configuration/configuration-coupling.md

 * `normalization` is the normalization factor \|\|x^k\|\|_2.

 Most important for implicit coupling is to use a **acceleration scheme**, i.e. to let preCICE modify the exchanged data.
-We give more details on the [Acceleration Configuration page](Acceleration-Configuration).
+We give more details on the [acceleration configuration page](configuration-acceleration.html).
 For numerical reasons, you should always use a acceleration for implicit coupling.
 Otherwise, an implicit coupling has no benefit over an explicit coupling.
 You can only define one acceleration per coupling scheme.

 Additionally, you can speed up an implicit coupling by using an extrapolated value from previous time windows as initial guess, `<extrapolation-order value="2"/>`.
 This tag is optional and requires some trial-and-error tuning as extrapolation does not always result in fewer iterations.
 Use with care!

 For implicit coupling, the tags `first` and `second` do not only determine the order of execution (for serial coupling), but they also determine where preCICE computes the convergence measures and the acceleration: Both are executed on the `second` participant.

 Besides `parallel-implicit`, you can also use a `serial-implicit` coupling.
 However, for performance reasons, we recommend to use `parallel-implicit`.
 To explain this is beyond the scope of this documentation.
-We refer, instead, to the respective [publications](Literature-guide).
+We refer, instead, to the respective [publications](literature-guide-overview.html).

 Did you know, you can also inspect the number of iterations and the residuals through log files?
-Have a look at the [output files description](Output-Files).
+Have a look at the [output files description](TODO).